 - Explain what you can expect during and after your procedure.
 We will also give you instructions to prepare for the day of your surgery.

 Our Oral Surgeons perform wisdom teeth removal in an environment that prioritizes safety.
-Doctors with years of experience in anesthesia techniques monitor your procedure and employ modern surgical equipment.
-We will use treatment tailored to your needs, which may vary based on the position of your wisdom teeth, whether they are erupted or impacted, and the position of the tooth roots.
+Doctors with years of experience in anesthesia techniques monitor your procedure and utilize top of the line surgical equipment.
+Your treatment plan will be tailored to your needs, which may vary based on the position of your wisdom teeth, whether they are erupted or impacted, and the position of the tooth roots.

-After your procedure, you will go home with post-operative instructions, which we will also have discussed beforehand.
+After your procedure, you will go home with post-operative instructions, which we will also review with the person taking you home.
 Our website also provides this information.
 Click here for detailed post-surgical instructions.

-Some patients manage discomfort with ibuprofen, but we will also provide a prescription for pain medication and possibly a prescription for an antibiotic.
+Many patients manage discomfort with ibuprofen, but we will also provide a prescription for pain medication and possibly a prescription for an antibiotic.
 Within about 48 hours, your swelling should decrease, and you should be progressing well in your recovery.
 Throughout your recuperation, we encourage you to contact our team with any questions or concerns.
+It is of paramount concern to the surgeons and staff at the Maryland center for Oral Surgery and Dental Implants that you experience a comfortable and easy recovery.